bongiozzo/musica_mustdie/output/band_fairyland.md

 # Fairyland

+fantasy power metal from France

-Дискография
+## Дискография

-"Of Wars In Osyrhia" 2003, Power Metal
+### "Of Wars In Osyrhia" 2003, Power Metal

+01 - And So Came The Storm
+02 - Ride With The Sun
+03 - Doryan The Enlighted
+04 - The Story Teller
+05 - Fight For Your King
+06 - On The Path To Fury
+07 - Rebirth
+08 - The FellowShip
+09 - A Dark Omen
+10 - The Army Of The White Mountains
+11 - Of Wars In Osyrhia

+All songs by Philippe Giordana and Willdric Lievin Produced by Tommy Hansen

+Elisa C. Martin - lead vocals
+Philippe Giordana - keyboards & back vocals
+Willdric Lievin - drums & back vocals
+Anthony Parker - guitars & back vocals

-"The Fall Of An Empire" 2006, Power Metal
+### "The Fall Of An Empire" 2006, Power Metal

+01. Endgame
+02. The Fall Of An Empire
+03. Lost In The Dark Lands
+04. Slaves Forlorn
+05. The Awakening
+06. Eldanie Uelle
+07. Clanner Of The Light
+08. To The Havenrod
+09. The Walls Of Laemnil
+10. Anmorkenta
+11. In Duna
+12. The Story Remains
+13. Look Into Lost Years

+Keyboards: Philippe Giordana
+Guitars: Anthony Parker
+Vocals: Max Leclerqc
+Drums: Piwee
+Bass Guitar: Thomas Cesario

-"Score To A New Beginning" 2009, Power Metal
+### "Score To A New Beginning" 2009, Power Metal

+1. Opening Credits 01:29
+2. Across The Endless Sea Part II 05:18
+3. Assault On The Shore 05:09
+4. Leviathan 06:08
+5. A Soldier's Letter 05:26
+6. Godsent 04:55
+7. At The Gates Of Morken 04:57
+8. Rise Of The Giants 04:18
+9. Score To A New Beginning 09:00
+10. End Credits 03:09

 ## Отношения с другими группами